Pages

 I have recently got a lovely new website, which you can visit here

-Thanks so much for taking the time to chat to me, Elaine!
+Thanks so much for taking the time to chat with me, Elaine!
 It's been a pleasure to host you on the blog.

 Will you be picking up any of Elaine's books?
 Let me know in the comments below!